francawinter/articles/react-2/react-2.md

 export const Post = () => { ... }
 ```

-As children are special properties, you don’t have to declare them when using the component, but you have to tell the component itself that children are welcome.
+As children are special properties, you don’t have to declare them when using the component, but you have to tell the component itself that **children are welcome**.
 The word `children` is a special word in the React world with a set meaning like `function` or `const`.

 ```js
 // Post.js